innovationinsoftware/policy-dev/labs/sentinel-policy-testing/index.md

 mkdir policy-testing
 cd policy-testing
 ```
-All commands and files in this lab should be created and run inside the `lab6` directory.
+All commands and files in this lab should be created and run inside the `policy-testing` directory.

 ---